AmitBhardwaj01140/summerproject.repo/README.md

-Creating an attractive and informative README file is crucial for showcasing your project on GitHub.
-Here's a suggested project name and a template for your README file:

-**Project Name:** Interactive Web Application with LangChain Integration

-**README Template:**

 # Interactive Web Application with LangChain Integration

 Welcome to the Interactive Web Application with LangChain Integration!
 This project is a dynamic web application that combines frontend technologies with powerful backend Python scripts and LangChain integration to deliver a range of functionalities.